-For all employees, an employer must maintain records of the employee’s name, social security number, address, birth date if younger than 19, gender, total wages per pay period and date of payments.
-For hourly employees, additional records regarding the employee’s regular hourly pay rate, total straight-time and overtime earnings for each workweek and deductions from pay must be maintained.
+For all employees, an employer must maintain records of the employee’s name, social security number, address, a birth date if younger than 19, gender, total wages per pay period, and date of payments.
+For hourly employees, additional records regarding the employee’s regular hourly pay rate, total straight-time, and overtime earnings for each workweek and deductions from pay must be maintained.

 When is a Non-Exempt Employee on the Clock?

-Generally, the FLSA requires employees be compensated when they’re required to be on the employer’s premises, on duty or at a prescribed workplace.
+Generally, the FLSA requires employees to be compensated when they’re required to be on the employer’s premises, on duty, or at a prescribed workplace.
 This can include waiting, changing clothing, or driving.

 Waiting: Employees must be compensated for waiting if they’re engaged to wait, such as a firefighter waiting at the firehouse for a call or a receptionist waiting at the front desk to assist customers.

-If you have questions about tracking your employees’ hours, classification of your employees, or non-traditional compensable time, contact an experienced employment attorney at Gignilliat, Savitz and Bettis for a consultation.
+If you have questions about tracking your employees’ hours, classification of your employees, or non-traditional compensable time, contact an experienced employment lawyer at Gignilliat, Savitz, and Bettis for a consultation.